||2 days ago|

 - apply monitor configuration as saved by arandr

 - set keyboard layout + xmodmap fixes

 - fill background with a pixel lattice

 - start i3 or fall back to xfce or plain terminal emulator

 The i3 setup shows o spaces and no window decorations.
 All windows are maximized, a single row on top of the screen displays the window titles in a browser-like tabbed fashion.

-Most of my activity happens in a rxvt-unicode terminal, but depending on the setup, i might use other emulators as well.
+Most of my activity happens in xterm, but depending on the setup, i might use other emulators as well.

 I use mosh or plain ssh to connect to the machine which is hosting irssi in a tmux session.
 Notifications happen via the terminal bell, which propagates from irssi up to my window manager and causes the terminal title to turn to a bright color.

 I select links with the mouse curser and use a keyboard shortcut to feed them into

 The name was intentionally chosen to override the systems default handler with the same name.